tintin10q/computational-linguistics-summary/Prediction/Transformers.md

 ![Transformer slide from the guest lecture](../images/Pasted%20image%2020220605011623.png)

+## Other explanation
+If you (like me) are still a bit confused about transformers then read [https://jalammar.github.io/illustrated-transformer/](https://jalammar.github.io/illustrated-transformer/) which has a good explination with also more pictures.

 ## Applications
 Using the architecture outlined above the most powerfull NLP models in the world have been created.
 Some of the most popular ones are:
 - BERT (Bidirectional Encoder Representations from Transformers) by Google